wrmgt/wrmgt/README.md

 ## Hi there 👋

+My name is Steve, and I work in infosec interested in all things offensive security.

 - 🔭 I’m currently working on a few different tools and exercises focused around offensive security.
 - 🌱 I’m currently learning Python, C/C++, and Go.
 - 👯 I’m looking to collaborate on interesting hacking related tools and scripts in the above languages.